 This indicator asks if the district had to ask for an easy payment plan to return monies to TEA after spending the overpayment from the Foundation School Program state aid.

-Spring ISD met the requirement by having no adjusted repayment schedule.
+Spring ISD met the requirement by having no adjusted repayment schedule, which earned the district 10 points.

 OTHER DATA CONCERNING THE DISTRICT'S OPERATIONS